aabbtree77/tensors/index.md

 X{^i}{^j}{_k} = X{^i}{_k}{^j} = X{_k}{^i}{^j}\,.
 $$

 What kind of symmetry is that?
 It is neither tied to coordinate transformations, nor index symmetrization.
+Does this property hold if we change the coordinate system, e.g. after we multiply the e-vectors with some T and its inverse where needed?
+T will likely have to be restricted to be orthogonal.
+It is also not clear how to introduce a metric since index raising/lowering is a transposition not tied to a quadratic form.
+Rows/columns, transposition, Kronecker products, all of them become confusing and extraneous.

-It makes sense to focus on the third way.
-Gather what you know about the specific primitives with their properties first, then attempt to compose, proceed bottom-up.
-Remarkably, this also leads to linear algebra.
+Remarkably, we can still get into linear algebra with proper tensors without a reduction/specialization.

 ## Shankland's Tensor Algebras